Wine Lake Camp, Perrault Falls, Ontario

 In our area, the peak time for reeling in this species is early June, after they have rested from a hearty spawn.
 The walleye fishing is plentiful amid Wine Lake's many rocky shoals.
 As well, some of our connecting bodies of water produce successfully from mid-May to September.
 Use 1/16 - 1/4 oz. jigs, spinners, twister tails, rapalas and live bait (minnows and worms) to lure plenty of feasting-size pickerel.
 Bounce your jig off the bottom in 8-12 feet of water.
 Troll along the windy shoreline when there is a "walleye chop" on the lake and baitfish are helping to drive the walleye into a feeding frenzy.

-smaller walleye (14"-18") make for the best eating, hundreds of trophy-size walleye (18" - 32") are caught and released each year.
+An average catch consists of 1 - 2 pounders but the Ministry of Natural Resources has designated Wine lake as a trophy walleye fishery where 6-12 pounders are very common.
+While the smaller walleye (14"-18") make for the best eating, thousands of trophy-size walleye (18" - 32") are caught and released each year.
 The Wine Lake Conservation District is working hard to guarantee this species will be around for the enjoyment of future generations.

 OntarioAnglerAwards.com recognized Wine Lake in 2006 for the largest walleye caught and released in Ontario.
 A 34" walleye was gently released by Jim Miller of Tallahassee, FL.